El Hadji Diouf (footballer, born 1988)

-El Hadji Diouf (born 20 August 1988) is a Senegalese footballer, who is currently playing for FC Zenit Čáslav in the Czech 2.
-Liga.
+El Hadji Diouf (born 20 August 1988) is a Senegalese former footballer, who played as a midfielder.

 Career

-Discovered by AEK's Dutch scout Eugene Gerrards, the young Senegalese midfielder left local club ASC Xam-Xam for AEK Athens F.C. in 2007.
+Diouf was discovered by AEK's Dutch scout Eugène Gerards, the young Senegalese midfielder left local club ASC Xam-Xam for AEK Athens in 2007.
 Diouf began playing with the youth team and has been on four loan stints.
-He made his senior team debut for AEK on February 25, 2009 against Skoda Xanthi in the Greek Cup quarter-finals.
+He made his senior team debut for AEK on February 25, 2009 against Skoda Xanthi in the Greek Football Cup quarter-finals.
 Coming on in the 80th minute he provided a much needed spark off the bench which led to AEK scoring the winning goal.
 He made his league debut three days later, again, against Skoda Xanthi.